CuzImBisonratte/snv-cli/actions.md

 ## Responses

 Every response, failing or successful, will report the HTTP status code `200 OK`.
-In general most actions will return nothing in the body but will return the following headers:
+In general most actions will return nothing in the body (except for `getdirectoryentry`) but will return the following headers:

 ```HTTP
 method: METHOD-USED